HomeSpan/SomfyRTS/README_DRAFT.md

 #define RFM_CHIP_SELECT   33      // this is the pin used for SPI control.
 MUST be connected to the SPI Chip Select pin on the RFM69
 #define RFM_RESET_PIN     27      // this is the pin used to reset the RFM.
 MUST be connected to the RESET pin on the RFM69
 ```
+NOTE:  If instead of using an RFM69 you decide to try a standard, non-programmable, 433.92 MHz transmiter, you can skip all the connections above except for the RF Signal which should still be connected from pin 4 on the ESP32 (or any alternative pin you chose) to the signal input pin of your transmitter.
+The sketch will warn you that it cannot find the RFM69 when it first runs, but should work fine without modification.